 Latest Assisted Suicide Figures

-There are currently three ongoing cases.
+There are currently four ongoing cases.
 Three cases of encouraging or assisting suicide have been successfully prosecuted.
-One case of assisted suicide was charged and acquitted after trial in May 2015 and eight cases were referred onwards for prosecution for homicide or other serious crime.
+One case of assisted suicide was charged and acquitted after trial in May 2015 and nine cases were referred onwards for prosecution for homicide or other serious crime.

 The CPS collects data to assist in the effective management of its prosecution functions.
 The CPS does not collect data that constitutes official statistics as defined in the Statistics and Registration Service Act 2007.
 Official statistics relating to sentencing, criminal court proceedings, offenders brought to justice, the courts and the judiciary are maintained by the Ministry of Justice (MOJ).